charliehoward/NorthPoint-Installer/README.md

-# NorthPoint Installer 3.9.0.2
+# NorthPoint Installer 3.10.0.0
 ###### Copyright (c) Charlie Howard 2016-2021 All rights reserved.

 When run you will get a form that allows to select what programs you wish to install.

-Can install the Computer Repair Centre OEM information, 7-zip, Google Chrome, iTunes, Kaspersky Internet Security 2020 (uninstalls Kaspersky Secure Connection), LibreOffice, Mozilla Firefox, Mozilla Thunderbird, Skype, TeamViewer, uBlock Origin & VLC Media Player.
+Has the option to install the Computer Repair Centre OEM information, Microsoft .NET (3.5, 4.5, 4.6.1, 4.6.2), 7-zip, Bing Wallpapers, Google Chrome, iTunes, Kaspersky Internet Security 2021 (uninstalls Kaspersky Secure Connection), LibreOffice, Mozilla Firefox, Mozilla Thunderbird, Skype, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Windows 10 darkmode & Zoom.

 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, changes the default Explorer page to "This PC", and auto-arranges Desktop icons.